Megasecoptera: Overview

 Like all other paleodictyopteroids, the megasecopterans had sucking mouthparts.
 The suctorial mouth parts were probably used to pierce plant casings and extract high-quality plant materials, such as spores and pollen.

 Unlike some earlier insects, megasecopterans bore two pairs of wings, which were nearly of the same size.
 The wings probably were held horizontally, as in dragonflies (Odonata, Anisoptera).
 The wing bases tend to be very slender and petiolated, as in damselflies (Odonata, Zygoptera).
 The body was usually long and thin, although the genus Protohymen was rather stouter and shorter than a typical megasecopteran.
 Another distinctive feature was the presence of a number of fine processes projecting from the body, which in some cases could be longer than the body itself, forming long fringes on the insect's underside.

 During their relatively brief period of existence, the Megasecoptera were rather successful.
 It has been estimated that this insect order accounted for 50% of the insect biomass in some locations, but the available evidence might be misleading..

+Taxonomy

+The following taxa are recognized as being included in the order Megasecoptera: